PauloCaetano/bluesy/README.md

 - gcc, mingw on Windows (tested with 4.7+)
 - ICU (tested with 51+)
 - Boost (tested with 1.53+)
+    - Exception
     - Locale
+    - Program Options
     - Test

 ## Module List

+### App Configuration

+- prog_options

+ Defines a class template that deals with the generic part of using Boost Program Options.
+The class template is then parametrized with another class, which will take care of its app's specific options.

 ### MS Windows